-As a destination Vondeling includes an historic Cape Dutch homestead, a beautifully appointed tasting room as well as St Clement’s Chapel; a consecrated church and wedding venue.
+As a destination Vondeling includes a historic Cape Dutch homestead, a beautifully appointed tasting room as well as St Clement’s Chapel; a consecrated church and wedding venue.

-There are breath taking views of mountains and vineyards in every direction.
-It’s a privilege to be able to view the surrounding landscape from the highest peak of the Paardeberg where you’ll find one the Cape’s original Signal Cannons, which was once used to communicate to farmers that a ship had arrived in Cape Town’s Table Bay Harbour.
+There are breathtaking views of mountains and vineyards in every direction.
+It’s a privilege to be able to view the surrounding landscape from the highest peak of the Paardeberg where you’ll find one of the Cape’s original Signal Cannons, which was once used to communicate to farmers that a ship had arrived in Cape Town’s Table Bay Harbour.

 The Paardeberg Mountain is rich in indigenous fynbos.
-Notably there are four species that are endemic as well as unique to the area: the Babiana Noctiflora, Erica Hippuris, Oscularia Paardebergenis and Serruria Roxberghii.
+Notably, there are four species that are endemic as well as unique to the area: the Babiana Noctiflora, Erica Hippuris, Oscularia Paardebergenis and Serruria Roxberghii.
 Vondeling is actively involved in preserving and protecting this natural heritage.
-This manifests itself in many ways: from being a Conservation Champion of the WWF, and a proud member The Paardeberg Sustainability Initiative, which was established by Dr. Bridget Johnsen, to Cura, a fund raising initiative by Vondeling Wines in partnership with WESSA (the Wildlife and Environment Society of South Africa); and even to the coffee table book, Fire to Flower, which acts as a species identification field guide for the for the Paardeberg and surrounding areas.
+This manifests itself in many ways: from being a Conservation Champion of the WWF, and a proud member of The Paardeberg Sustainability Initiative, which was established by Dr. Bridget Johnsen, to Cura, a fundraising initiative by Vondeling Wines in partnership with WESSA (the Wildlife and Environment Society of South Africa); and even to the coffee table book, Fire to Flower, which acts as a species identification field guide for the Paardeberg and surrounding areas.

-The farm, which trades as Vondeling Wines, is owned by Julian Johnsen, Anthony Ward, and Richard Gower.
+The farm, which trades as Vondeling Wines, is owned by Julian Johnsen and Anthony Ward